alpha3dcompany/alpha-nvidia-extension/exts/alpha3d.extension/docs/README.md

-# Python Extension Example [alpha3d.extension]
+# ALPHA3D Extension [alpha3d.extension]

-This is an example of pure python Kit extension.
-It is intended to be copied and serve as a template to create new extensions.
+Alpha3D is a generative AI-powered platform that enables users to automatically transform 2D images of real-world objects into 3D assets.